sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 3. Backend code uses `langchain-sambanova` package which is injected with SAMBANOVA_API_KEY and SAMBANOVA_API_BASE variables
 4. Streamlit apps use `[kit]/config.yaml` for setting the behavior specifics of the kit, including default models to use and if production mode is enabled

-> production mode controls if API_KEY is taken from .env file or is asked to the user when a new session is started
+> production mode controls whether the API_KEY is taken from the .env file or prompted from the user when a new session starts.

 #### **3.2.2 Required Code Changes for Base URL Input**